Olegsmm2092/telegram-bot-foto-cc/README.md

 ## Implement the Bot Functionality

-1. Refactor the code and organize it into modules.
-Here's an example structure:
+1. Refactor the code and organize it into modules:
     ````hljs
     project/
     ├── bot.py